 I decided to book a guided tour to the Haggia Sophia – partly because it saved the need to queue but also so I could get an introduction into the history of the place.
 I booked the tour on the Tiqets app on my phone which was with the Big Bus Company and then met the guide by the big bus near the square.

-There was a quick security check before going into Haggia Sophia and there we got an overview of the building from the guide.
+There is a quick security check before going into Haggia Sophia.
+On the tour we got an overview of the building from the guide.
 The information was relevant and interesting and it was a good way to get more information on the highlights.

 At the end of the tour we were free to explore on our own.
 There is a lovely gallery area which you can reach by walking up a series of ramps.
 This gives a great view down into the main area of the Haggia Sophia.